khalidgxg/brooder-doc/docs/workflows/shared/bank-accounts.md

 # Bank Accounts

-This workflow covers how both Customers and Providers can manage their bank accounts for withdrawals and payments.
+This workflow covers how both Customers and Providers can manage their bank accounts.
+These accounts are used to receive funds via [Withdrawal Requests](./withdrawal-requests).
 All endpoints in this workflow require authentication.

 ---